 Master of Science in Nursing (MSN)

-Concordia's Master of Science in Nursing combines quality outcomes for both the student and patient with excellent clinical practice to learn the art and science of nursing.
-Making a difference in caring for others is at the heart of the Department of Nursing's philosophy.
+- Committed to Caring.
+Making a difference in caring for others is at the heart of our Christian mission and our nursing philosophy.
 You will learn from faculty who understand and are passionate about the emotional connection with the heart, mind, spirit, and practice of teaching nursing for future generations.

-For more information about the Master of Science in Nursing at Concordia University Irvine, please contact our Admissions Coordinator, Melissa Hinrichs, at (949) 214-3277 or firstname.lastname@example.org.
+For more information about Concordia's MSN, please fill out our inquiry form or contact our Admissions Coordinator, Jennifer Stead, at (949) 214-3656 or email@example.com.